dspark8916/TeamProfileGenerator/README.md

 ## Contributing

 If you are interested in contributing to this app please contact the owner of this repo via email.
+If given approval please follow these steps:

+* Fork this repository.
+* Create a branch: git checkout -b <branch_name>.
+* Make your changes and commit them: git commit -m '<commit_message>'
+* Push to the original branch: git push origin <project_name>/<location>
+* Create the pull request.

+Alternatively see the GitHub documentation on [creating a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Demonstration